villano-lab/ntransporter/README.md

 - `LICENSE` :  Standard MIT license

-- `NTUtilities.hh` : Header file containing functions and constants used in multiple of the top-level directories, ex. thermal energy, the kernel of the Maxwell-Boltzmann energy distribution, etc.
+- `SuperSim_include.txt` : `SuperSim_include` file, list of directories within SuperSim needed for project

-- `SuperSim_include.txt` : list of directories within SuperSim needed for project
+- `SuperSim_exclude.txt` : `SuperSim_exclude` file, list of filenames to exclude from linking if found in any of the `SuperSim_include` directories

 - `SuperSim_Main.hh` : overloaded `SuperSim_Main` header file from `SuperSim` - needed to redefine members of the `SuperSim_Main` class as public so they can be accessed by `ntransporter`

-## Version 1 Physics - Direct-Coupled Multigroup Diffusion Approximation with Zeroth-Order Evaluated Group Constants
+## Version 2 Physics - Zero-Temperature Multigroup Diffusion Approximation with Zeroth-Order Evaluated Group Constants

 The full neutron transport equation is: